|

 Policies”, Journal of Current Chinese Affairs,

-gives a summary and analysis of a keynote speech on the main initiatives of
+The author gives a summary and analysis of a keynote speech on the main initiatives of

 urban-rural policies including their rationale and context.
 Available at: http://hup.sub.uni-hamburg.de/giga/jcca.